Analysis

 the cursor in one keystroke.
 Press F to clear all active filters.

 Save the current filter combination as a named preset with gP.
-Load presets with gp.
+A prompt asks for a

 Data diff across databases